TypeStrong/typedoc/README.md

   Set the Google Analytics tracking ID and activate tracking code.
 * `--gaSite <site>`<br>
   Set the site name for Google Analytics.
 Defaults to `auto`
+* `--entryPoint <fully.qualified.name>`<br>
+  Specifies the fully qualified name of the root symbol.
+Defaults to global namespace.

 #### Content
 * `--includes <path/to/includes>`<br>